ascholerChemeketa/cs160Reader/_sources/LogicCircuits/ComplexCircuits.rst

         1               1               1               1
         =============   =============   =============   =============

-The truth table claims that the output is only ON if all three switches are ON (test the circuit to confirm!).
+The truth table claims that the output is only ON if all three switches are ON.